olneykimberly/Ecoli_pigs/README.md

 ```
 ## Bulk RNAseq differential expression
-We have put together a workflow for inferring differential expression between saline (control) and LPS female pigs using two read aligners STAR and Kallisto.
-These tools are publicly available and we ask that if you use this workflow to cite the tools used listed in the table below.
+We have put together a workflow for inferring differential expression between E. coli and saline (control) female pigs using read aligner STAR.
+The tools used in this workflow are publicly available and we ask that if you use this workflow to cite the tools used.

 ### 1. Download fastq files and pig reference genome.
 Create a reference index.
-The raw fastq files may be obtained from SRA PRJNA723823.
-Samples were sequenced to ~50 million (M) 2 × 100 bp paired-end reads across two lanes.
+The raw fastq files may be obtained from SRA PRJNA1172687 - bulk; PRJNA1175698 - snRNAseq.
+Bulk RNAseq samples were sequenced to ~50 million (M) 2 × 100 bp paired-end reads across two lanes.
+Single nucleus RNAseq aimed to capture 15,000 nuclei per sample.
 Information on how to download from SRA may be found [here](https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/).

-Download the Sus scrofa (pig) reference genome, transcriptome, and gene annotation from Ensembl.
+Download the Sus scrofa (pig) reference genome and gene annotation from Ensembl.
 The version used in this workflow is v7.
 ```
 cd reference
 wget http://ftp.ensembl.org/pub/release-107/fasta/sus_scrofa/dna/Sus_scrofa.Sscrofa11.1.dna.toplevel.fa.gz